cgswords/cgswords.github.io/_posts/2015-08-17-latex-semantics.md

 [math environments and arrays](https://en.wikibooks.org/wiki/LaTeX/Mathematics) [[2](http://latex.wikia.com/wiki/List_of_LaTeX_environments#Math_environments),
  [3](http://latex.wikia.com/wiki/Array_(LaTeX_environment))].
-If you're not, the quick explaination is that `\[` and `\]` enclose a math environment and the array environment has three columns which are right-align, center-aligned, and left-aligned respectively.
+If you're not, the quick explanation is that `\[` and `\]` enclose a math environment and the array environment has three columns which are right-align, center-aligned, and left-aligned respectively.

 The important draw here, though, is the language forms: they simply use our definitions.
 We have, in essence, used the LaTeX macro system to build a sort of "domain-specific language" that allows us to (more or less) write the language we are describing.
-Furthermore, consistently using these definitons means that changing the syntax is as easy as changing the definition and rebuilding the file.
+Furthermore, consistently using these definitions means that changing the syntax is as easy as changing the definition and rebuilding the file.